EthanCherian/SuperAutoPets/README.md

 python3 super_auto_pets.py
 ```

-* *I believe* that only the inbuilt terminal in Visual Studio Code can display emojis, so you should decline those when prompted otherwise.
+* *I believe* that only the inbuilt terminal in Visual Studio Code can display emojis, so you should decline those when prompted if you're using another terminal.
 * Your "team name" may be anything you wish.
 * I would recommend agreeing to backup your teams.
 They'll be added to the `data` folder, so you may battle against them later.
 Otherwise, you'll simply be facing the handful of teams that I happened to create, which should also work perfectly fine.